OSU-HPCC/new_user_tutorial/new_user_tutorial.md

 # Submitting Jobs
 Please submit all jobs to the scheduler.
 Your job will run as soon as resources are available.
 Since Cowboy is a shared resource, the scheduler determines when to begin your job. **Do not** run a job on a login node.

-* Continue the exersice by using `qsub` to submit your job.
+* Continue the exercise by using `qsub` to submit your job.

 ```bash
 $ qsub helloworld.pbs